zack-bitcoin/amoveo-docs/blog_posts/rsa_accumulators.md

 Even though you cannot edit anything stored in RSA accumulators, you can simulate a mutible variable by storing versions of it over time.

-In binary storage we should consume the next prime number every time we update the state.
+In binary storage we should consume the next prime number every time we update the variable.
 So if we are on version 9, then the first 8 primes should have already been consumed.
 So it should be possible to make a proof that the 8th prime is used up, but the 9th prime is not.
 These 2 proofs together tell us that we are on step 9.

-Using fact storage, we should be able to proof a fact of the form [9, State].
+Using fact storage, we should be able to prove a fact of the form [9, State].
 The 9 indicates that this is the state on step number 9.
 Since we are on step 9, we want to know the state for step 9.

 All together, to be able to prove the current state, you need 3 rsa proofs, but they can be compressed into a single multi-proof of 64 bytes.